Adalab/project-g-m2-the-scripters/README.md

 Awesome Profile-cards
       by -The Scripters-

 Hi!
-This is our group project for the 2 module in Adalab as a team.
+This is our group project for the 2nd module in Adalab.

-Enjoy! :)
+We are The Scripters.
+Hope u enjoy it! :)